avalos-p/avalos-p/README.md

 <h2 align="center">Hey!
-My name is Pablo Avalos<br> I'm a Data Analyst with skills in Data Extraction and Machine Learning</h2>
+My name is Pablo<br> I'm a Data Analyst with skills in Data Extraction and Machine Learning</h2>

 ###